 German Tank V Panther: Bigger, Less Boxy and Less Reliable, Nazi Germany’s Fail Tank.

-Much has been said about this tank, and most of the positive stuff is just, well, there’s no way to say it other than this, it’s BS.
+Much has been said about this tank, and most of the positive stuff is just, well, there’s no way to say it other than this, it’s straight up bull shit.
 The panther was a ‘medium’ tank as big and heavy as any heavy tank of the time.
-What kept it from being a heavy was its pathetic lack of armor for a tank of its size.
+What kept it from being heavy was its pathetic lack of armor for a tank of its size.
 The side armor was so weak Russian anti-tank rifles could and did score kills on these tanks through it.
-This is why later models had side skirts covering the thin side armor above the road wheels, left uncovered it was vulnerable to these AT rifles, and the area wasn’t small either, pretty bad design right there, it was not a new weapon, the Soviet Anti Tank Rifle.
+This is why later models had side skirts covering the thin side armor above the road wheels, left uncovered it was vulnerable to these AT rifles, and the area wasn’t small either.
+Seems like a pretty bad design right there, it was not a new weapon, the Soviet Anti Tank Rifle.

 - To rotate the turret, you had to rev the engine up.
 The engines were fragile.
 You want full traverse speed; you needed to be redlining the engine.
 This is because they used a Power Take Off system and tied the turret drive to the engine.
 This was a really bad way to design a turret drive.
 If you want a good laugh, go find a diagram of the Tiger or Panthers turret drive system and marvel that it worked at all.
 It didn’t work if the tank was on even a mild slope.
-The drive was so weak in these cases it couldn’t even hold the gun in place.
-I’m sure if you took a electric driven hydraulic or just strait electric system it would weigh a lot less than all the parts they had to use to make the PTO system work, and not even well.
+The drive was so weak in these cases it couldn’t even hold the gun in place on the said slope.
+I’m sure if you took an electric driven hydraulic or just straight electric system it would weigh a lot less than all the parts they had to use to make the PTO system work, and not even well.
 This system only ‘worked’ when the Panther was running.
 The Sherman had a backup generator that could operate the tanks electrical system, including the turret traverse system.
 German tankers could only dream of such luxuries, well the ones that didn’t get to crew captured Shermans.

 - The gun was a good AT gun, but not a great HE thrower, since the HE charge was smaller to accommodate thicker shell walls to keep the shell from breaking up at the higher velocities.
 It’s HE was far from useless though.
 The turret was very cramped for these men as well.
 And the turret sides and rear had very thin armor.
 The Shermans 75 would punch right through it at very long ranges with AP and even HE rounds could knock the panther out by cracking the plates and spalling the crew to death.

-- The true Achilles heel of the automotive parts was the final drives, and their housings.
+- The true Achilles heel of the automotive parts was the final drives and their housings.
 The housings were weak and flexed under load, allowing the already weak gear train to bind and then destroy itself.
 The best they ever got these final drives to last, on the G models of the tank, was 150 kilometers on average!
 Replacing them was a major chore that would keep the tank down at least a day.
-This was confirmed in a report on post war use by the French, using captured and new production tanks.
+This was confirmed in a report on post-war use by the French, using captured and new production tanks.
 You can find it here.
-Even if you tripled this life, it wouldn’t be very good, the life of these parts on the Sherman are essentially unlimited, if maintained and undamaged.
+Even if you tripled this life, it wouldn’t be very good, the life of these parts on the Sherman is essentially unlimited, if maintained and undamaged.
 Even if you tripled this life, it wouldn’t be very good, the life of these parts on the Sherman is essentially unlimited if maintained properly and they are undamaged.

 We haven’t even talked about the ridiculous road wheel system that only insane people would put on a combat vehicle.
-A late war British report on a captured early model Panther said at higher speeds the suspension was terrible and essentially became solid, making for a awful off road ride.
+A late war British report on a captured early model Panther said at higher speeds the suspension was terrible and essentially became solid, making for an awful off-road ride.
 You can find the report here.
 The report is very interesting, if not very flattering to the Panther.
 Another report by the Brits on the Panther can be found here, and this one is equally damning.

 It is a total myth that you needed five or more Shermans to take out one Panther or Tiger.
-If a Panther makes it to the fight, it’s a formidable tank, and in particular when set up as a long range anti-tank pill box they could be deadly, if they had pre ranged the area they expected the attack from even more so.
+If a Panther makes it to the fight, it’s a formidable tank, and in particularly when set up as a long-range anti-tank pillbox they could be deadly if they had pre-ranged the area they expected the attack from even more so.
 When called upon to be part of a mobile tank force, they failed, and they failed hard.
-In many cases they would lose three or more Panthers to one Sherman.
+In many cases, they would lose three or more Panthers to one Sherman.

 By the time the Sherman crews of the US Army started to see Panthers in bigger numbers, they were the elite tankers and the Germans the amateurs, with the vast majority of the German crews only receiving basic training on the Panther.
 It showed in just about every battle.
 The Sherman handled these supposedly better tanks just fine.
-While the poorly trained, green, Nazi crews struggled with their tanks, a bad driver could cause a mechanical failure almost instantly, thanks MAN.
+While the poorly trained, green, Nazi crews struggled with their tanks, a bad driver could cause a mechanical failure almost instantly, thanks, MAN.
 It makes you wonder how many Panther crews did just that to avoid fighting.

 For another view on why the Panther was just not a good tank for anything other than looking at, this post.
 Some of this is based on my readings of Germany’s Panther Tank by Jentz.
 If you get past looking at all the pretty pictures, it has a pretty damning combat recorded in that book as well.

 The Germans managed to build around 6000 of these mechanical nightmares.
-The final production version of this tank, the G version only solved the final drive housing issues, the weak gears were never solved, and this is why the post war French report was so damning.
+The final production version of this tank, the G version only solved the final drive housing issues, the weak gears were never solved, and this is why the post-war French report was so damning.
 They were not even operating them under combat conditions.
 The United States produced more M4A4 tanks at CDA, and that was just the M4A4, that single factory also produced composite hull Shermans, M4 105s,(all of them) M4A3 105(all of them), M4A3 76 tanks and M4A3 76 HVSS tanks in large numbers as well.
 The Nazis could only dream of having a tank as reliable as the M4A4, or a single factory that could crank out so many great tanks like CDA or FTA